ShreeKumbhar/Document-Search-Engine-using-Inverted-Index/README.md

-# Mini Google - File-Based Search Engine
+# Mini Google - Document Search Engine using Inverted Index

 A high-performance, console-based search engine implemented in pure Java (JDK 17).
 This project mimics the core indexing logic of major search engines (like Google) using an **Inverted Index** data structure to provide O(1) average time complexity for keyword lookups.